 Microsoft’s Web Email Clients

 In 2011, just one year before Microsoft discontinued their Windows Live brand, they introduced Office 365.
-At the time, Office 365 was geared towards business and corporate users, but over time it was expanded to include regular consumers as well.
-In a lot of ways, Office 365 is what Windows Live should’ve been.
+At the time, Office 365 was geared towards business and corporate users, but was gradually expanded to include regular consumers as well.

 As part of Microsoft’s push for Office 365, they released a collection of web apps called Outlook on the web (formerly Outlook Web App) in 2015.
 This suite included four separate tools: Microsoft Outlook Mail, Outlook Calendar, Outlook People, and Outlook Tasks.